Monotonicity of Equilibria in Nonatomic Congestion Games: Introduction

 For \emph{atomic splittable} singleton games, \citet{HarTim:LNCS2017} developed a polynomial time algorithm to compute a Nash equilibrium with player-specific affine costs.
 In a different direction, \citet{BilVin:ESA2017} investigated how the structure of the players’ strategy sets affects the efficiency in singleton load balancing games.
 Atomic splittable singleton games have also been used to model the charging strategies of a population of electric vehicles \citep{MaCalHis:IEEETCST2013,DeoMarPra:IFACPOL2017,NimMedRatShaSmiHal:IEEETITS2020}.
 In a related but different direction, \citet{CasMarGatCon:AI2019} studied the computational complexity of finding Stackelberg equilibria in games where one player acts as leader and the others as followers.

-For \emph{atomic unsplittable} singleton games, \citet{GaiSch:WINE2007} provided upper and lower bounds on the price of anarchy, distinguishing between restricted and unrestricted strategy sets, weighted and unweighted players, and linear vs. polynomial costs. \citet{FotKonKouMavSpi:TCS2009} studied the combinatorial structure and computational complexity of Nash equilibria, including the problems of deciding the existence of pure equilibria, computing pure/mixed equilibria, and computing the social cost of a given mixed equilibrium. \citet{HarKli:MOR2012} characterized the classes of cost functions that guarantee the existence of pure equilibria for weighted routing games and singleton congestion games.
+For \emph{atomic unsplittable} singleton games, \citet{GaiSch:WINE2007} provided upper and lower bounds on the price of anarchy, distinguishing between restricted and unrestricted strategy sets, weighted and unweighted players, and linear vs. polynomial costs. \citet{FotKonKouMavSpi:TCS2009} studied the combinatorial structure and computational complexity of Nash equilibria, including the problems of deciding the existence of pure equilibria, computing pure/mixed equilibria, and computing the social cost of a given mixed equilibrium. \citet{GaiLucMavMon:TCS2010} studied weighted atomic unsplittable routing games on a parallel-edge network where each user can only route over a restricted set of edges.
+They developed a polynomial time algorithm for the model where the edge costs are identical and linear, and both player weights, and edge capacities are integer. \citet{HarKli:MOR2012} characterized the classes of cost functions that guarantee the existence of pure equilibria for weighted routing games and singleton congestion games.

 Finally, in the \emph{nonatomic} setting, which is the focus of our paper, \citet{GonTen:EC2016} used a clever hydraulic system representation to study asymmetric singleton congestion games, presenting applications in the home internet and cellular markets, as well as in cloud computing.
 Another recent application of nonatomic singleton congestion games to hospital choice in healthcare systems is discussed in \citet{vdK:arXiv2023}.
 In the special case of routing games, singleton games correspond to parallel networks.
-Despite its simple topology they are nevertheless of interest in the literature \citep[see, \eg][]{AceOzd:MOR2007,Wan:EJOR2016,HarSchVer:EJOR2019}).
+Despite its simple topology they are nevertheless of interest in the literature \citep[see, \eg][]{AceOzd:MOR2007,Wan:EJOR2016,HarSchVer:EJOR2019}). \citet{FujGoeHarPeiZen:MOR2017} considered nonatomic congestion games and used matroid theory to characterize games for which two forms of Braess's paradox cannot occur.
+A similar problem was considered by \citet{VerChe:arXiv2023}, who---among other things---study the effect of Braess's paradox at different levels of the demand in single-\ac{OD} routing games with affine costs.

+In \cref{sc:parallel-regimes} we use the concept of comonotonicity.
+Although its definition is purely analytic and concerns real functions defined on an arbitrary space, the idea originated in various applications in actuarial science \citep{Bor:E1962}, economic theory \citep{Wil:E1968,Arr:NH1970}, and decision theory \citep{Yaa:E1987,Sch:E1989}.
+A mathematical treatment of the concept---in connection with Choquet capacities---can be found in \citet{Del:SPUS1970}, who uses the term ``même tableau de variation'' and \citet{Sch:PAMS1986}, who---to the best of our knowledge---was the first to use the term comonotonic in his preprint \citet{Sch:mimeo1984} (there exists a previous version, \citet{Sch:mimeo1982}, which we could not access, so we don't know whether the term was used there or not).
+A recent application of comonotonicity to game theory can be found in \citet{KocRujKuh:MP2022}.
+The reader is referred to \citet{DhaDenGooKaaVyn:IME2002,PucSca:JMVA2010} for a more thorough discussion and further references.